Creative Writing Concentration

 Premised upon the idea that reading critically and writing imaginatively are necessarily related and mutually nourishing activities, the concentration in creative writing complements and enhances the English major, and gives structured opportunity and a sense of purpose to students committed to the writing of poetry or prose.
 The writing workshops at Bates are led by practicing, published writers and poets.
 Currently staffed by lecturers Jessica Anthony and Myronn Hardy, the concentration is supplemented by workshops offered by Professor Clifford Odle, and regular campus visits from notable contemporary authors and poets through our reading series, Literary Arts Live.

-English majors who wish to write a creative thesis first complete the introductory and advanced workshops in either fiction or poetry, and broaden their workshop experience through the completion of a third workshop outside of their chosen genre.
+English majors who wish to write a creative thesis complete the introductory and advanced workshops in either fiction or poetry, and broaden their workshop experience through the completion of a third workshop outside of their chosen genre.

 Requirements are the same as those for the English major, with the following additions and specifications: